realgarit/realsnag-media-downloader/README.md

 - Switch between Dark and Light themes
 - Change language between English and German

+## Installation

+Download the latest MSI installer from the releases page and run it.
+The installer will:
+- Install to `C:\Program Files\RealSnag Media Downloader\`
+- Include all .NET 9.0 runtime files (self-contained)
+- Create desktop and Start Menu shortcuts
+- Show MIT license agreement
+- Support silent installation
+- Provide clean uninstallation

+**No prerequisites required** - everything is included in the installer!

 ## Technical Details

 - Built with .NET 9.0 and Avalonia UI
 - Self-contained deployment with bundled tools
 - Auto-detects tool locations (bundled tools take priority)
 - Cross-platform tool detection for maximum compatibility
+- Professional MSI installer with proper Windows integration
 - Version: v1.1.0

 ## License